GiulSposito/newPersonalBlog/content/posts/2021-11-19-bit-by-bit-power-analysis/index.en.markdown

 This post explore the **power analysis** technique using case scenarios in the exercises 21 and 24 of Matthew J. Salganik's book [Bit by Bit: Social Research in the Digital Age](https://www.amazon.com/Bit-Social-Research-Digital-Age/dp/0691158649), from chapter 4.

+This activity will give you practice with power analysis, creating simulations, and communicating your results with words and graphs.
+It should help you conduct power analysis for any kind of experiment, not just experiments designed to estimate ROI.
+This activity assumes that you have some experience with statistical testing and power analysis.
+If you are not familiar with power analysis, I recommend that you read “A Power Primer” by Cohen (1992)[^2].

+This activity was inspired by a lovely paper by Lewis and Rao (2015)[^1], which vividly illustrates a fundamental statistical limitation of even massive experiments.
+Their paper—which originally had the provocative title “On the Near-Impossibility of Measuring the Returns to Advertising”—shows how difficult it is to measure the return on investment of online ads, even with digital experiments involving millions of customers.
+More generally, Lewis and Rao (2015) illustrate a fundamental statistical fact that is particularly important for digital-age experiments: it is hard to estimate small treatment effects amidst noisy outcome data.

 <!--more-->